 Time after time, place after place, I’ve seen well-deserving, hardworking, and truly intelligent people get the short end of the stick – and people might be surprised to know that he falls into this category too.

-5) I love how you used your principle of ‘delighting’ on him too.
-What made you want to reach out to Musk in the first place?
+I love how you used your principle of ‘delighting’ on Musk too.
+What made you want to reach out to him in the first place?
 And what advice would you give to others who want to network on that level?

 Well, a potential meeting with Elon Musk is just not something you turn down.

 A close friend and collaborator of mine and I were doing research on the private space industry.
 This friend of mine got a meeting scheduled and generously invited me along.

 So, to be honest, the meeting’s origination was in no credit to me.